Virtual Clinic Videos

 Fuchs

-3D printing has made a major impact
+3D printing has made a major impact on

-their products at home.
-Getting a one-off unique item is not
+home.
+Getting a one-off unique item is not an issue, and if one

-an issue, and if one spends the effort to acquire some CAD
+spends the effort to acquire some CAD skills, models can be

-skills, models can be designed using a computer with free
+designed using a computer with free software, the only major

-software, the only major cost being one's time.
-Several
+cost being one's time.
+Several approaches to 3D design and

-modelers, are presented and compared.
-Areas where 3D printing
+compared.
+Areas where 3D printing can be successfully applied

-can be successfully applied are reviewed with examples with
+are reviewed with examples with references to relevant resources

-started.
+to help get you started.
 View Clinic

 Prototype—Based Track Planning — Robert